 On the Summary page, users can check resource status and session usage, and there are shortcut links to frequently used functions.

-In the middle of the top bar is a drop-down menu to select the user’s current project (group).
-If a user belongs to multiple projects, you can change it from here.
-Each project can have different resource policies, so changing the project also changes the available resource policies.
-If there are not many users, there can be only one default project.
+In the middle of the top bar is a drop-down menu to select the user’s current project.
+If a user belongs to multiple projects, the user can change it from here.
+Each project may have different resource policies, therefore changing the project also changes the available resource policies.
+If there are not many users, there may be only one default project.

 Click the person icon on the right side of the top bar to see the user menu.
 Each menu item has the following functions.

-- About Backend.AI: Displays information such as version of Backend.AI Console, license type, etc.
+- About Backend.AI: Displays information such as version of Backend.AI Web-UI, license type, etc.

 - Preferences: Go to user settings page

-- Logs / Erros: Go to the log page.
+- Logs / Errors: Go to the log page.
 You can check the log and error history recorded on the client side.

 If you click Change User Info, the following dialog appears.